Before you continue...

 At the Makerfaire in Berlin/Germany 2016, I was sitting at the booth of the xhain hack+makespace and wanted to build my own TED.
 Unfortunately, I didn't have Manfred's circuits available so I used an Arduino Nano board which my friend Thomas donated to me.
 The robot basically worked back then, but it walked not that well and was hard to adjust since it had no potentiometers and the parameters were not correctly set.

 The project hibernated almost 3 years and in mid of 2019, I occasionally talked with another former mentor of mine, Heinrich Mellmann from Humboldt-University Berlin and he told me that he's working on a similar tiny robot to teach his current students about Embodiment.
 Heinrich provided the idea of the external potentiometers and other details which motivated me to create the first version of the robot's base PCB.

 Currently, we are working on the next version of that robot.
-Since my friend Andreas lamented that the kit is currently too hard to solder for smaller children, we made a new PCB which is far more easy to solder and we got rid of the Nano board but replaced the processor with...Read more »
+Since my friend Andreas lamented that the kit is currently too hard to solder for smaller children, we made a new PCB which is far more easy to solder and we got rid of the Nano board but replaced the processor with an ATTiny84....Read more »